 "Steam Noodles" can be sweet or savory with the dessert version of a dumpling served with sweet vanilla sauce.
 Heavy and dense, they are made from a yeast dough that is formed into balls.
 They are dropped into a mixture of lightly boiling milk and butter that steams as it cooks, resulting in the name.

-Kaiserschmarrn loosely translates to "king's mess / stuff".
-Developed in Austria for Emperor Franz Joseph I, this is a filling dessert that does indeed resemble a mess when served — if a mess fit for a king.
+Kaiserschmarrn loosely translates to "king's mess/stuff."
+Developed in Austria for Emperor Franz Joseph I, this is a filling dessert that does indeed resemble a mess when served — a mess that is fit for a king.

 You'll smell this treat before you see them.
 Gebrannte mandeln are sugared almonds that release a sticky sweet scent and are served in portable papiertüte (paper cones).
 Grab some nuts to warm your hands and your belly as you walk around the fairgrounds.